 Although there are a handful of Drupal modules out there that look to offer 2FA / MFA solutions, we have found that each has significant drawbacks.
 Either modules aren't yet fully developed, are not covered by Drupal’s security advisory policy or are limited to only working with very specific services or authentication methods.

-Because of this, we've created our own MFA solution for Drupal sites which utilises a leading MFA tool that can be integrated seamlessly into existing Drupal websites.
+Because of this, we've created our own MFA solution for Drupal sites which integrates a leading MFA tool seamlessly into existing Drupal websites.